-Now to bring this analogy full circle.
-When God formed man, man was good.
+Now the analogy.
 Through human sin (culpable error), death entered the world and has marred our existence since.
 Pain lurks; Sadness looks intently for an opportunity to strike; Failure threatens to halt dreams.
-Humanity is truly left always wanting more—the broken familiar.
+Humanity is truly left always wanting more: The broken familiar.

-From beyond the Garden of Eden and revealed throughout the pages of Scripture, Perfection guides the world patiently.
+From beyond the Garden of Eden, revealed throughout the pages of Scripture, Perfection guides an imperfect world patiently.
 We are shown an existence without sin.
-We are shown the God of creation who is fully holy—the Light in whom is no darkness at all (1Jn 1:5).
-The Reality full of grace and truth, in which joy abounds and no evil decisively wins (Jn 1:14).
-We are told of One who cares and loves us, yet we removed ourselves from knowing Him—the uncharted.
+We are shown the God of Creation who is absolutely holy — the Light in whom is no darkness at all (1Jn 1:5); The Reality full of grace and truth, in which joy abounds and no evil decisively wins (Jn 1:14).
+We are told of One who cares and loves us, yet we removed ourselves from knowing Him — The uncharted.

-In steps Jesus.
-God forever binding humanity in Himself.
-The plan: to live a sinless life, suffer injustice and death, conquer it all by being raised from death, since One who didn’t sin couldn’t stay buried and ascend back into heaven for the specific purpose of bringing us to God (1Pt 3:18).
+Enter Jesus.
+The God of Creation forever binding humanity to himself.
+The plan: to live a sinless, loving life while suffer injustice and death; triumph over it all by being raised from death, since One who didn’t sin couldn’t stay buried; and ascend back into heaven for a time for the specific purpose of bringing us to reality that God is wonderfully loving and gracious (1Pt 3:18).

 Jesus bridges the gap between God’s purity and our wickedness.
-Jesus’s work grants Him authority to pour out His right-standing with God into the familiar, bringing the uncharted and humanity together in cleansing, life-giving power!
+Jesus’s work (faithful obedience) grants him authority to pour out his right-standing with God into the familiar, bringing the uncharted and humanity together in cleansing, life-giving power!

 A Movement for the Ages

 Jesus is the hope and future of both worlds, revealing that God isn’t foreign nor impotent, but loving and faithful, mighty to save lost souls.
-I’m not sure what will unfold for Pokémon GO, but I am assured that Jesus’s work is eternal.
+I’m not sure what will unfold for Pokémon GO, but we’re assured that Jesus’s work is eternal.

 Pokémon GO has been a movement, easing the gap for augmented reality and the public, revealing there are good and enjoyable and useful applications to this foreign technology.

 Christianity isn’t to be categorized as if merely one of many religions.
-Even when God spoke to Moses and said, “I AM Who I AM”, He was making it clear that the idols of Egypt don’t fall into His unique category.
+Even when God spoke to Moses and said, “I AM Who I AM”, He was making it clear that the idols of Egypt (or any other) don’t fall into his unique category.
 Jesus is far above all things seen and unseen (Eph 1:20-21).